01Encourages You to Spend More Than You Can Afford

 The only exception is an interest-free loan or zero percent APR credit card promotion, but even that has a limit and can be lost if you default on your payments.

-Anytime you take out a loan or charge something on your credit card, you’re actually borrowing from the money you hope to earn in the future.
-Do you really want to spend your money paying for something you've already used up and don't get much value from anymore?
+Anytime you take out a loan or charge something on your credit card; you’re borrowing from the money you hope to earn in the future.
+Do you want to spend your money paying for something you've already used up and don't get much value from anymore?

 06Debt Can Keep You From Owning a Home.